Vinodh-Machireddy/ml/KubeFlow.md

 NOTE: ML engineers create reusable Kubeflow components containing the ML logic, which are then shared with the MLOps engineer.
 MLE decides what happens inside the pod.

 **MLOps → writes @dsl.pipeline (orchestration, how it runs in cluster)**

+### 1. First, I convert MLE's code into KFP components.

+Once we receive raw code(Data Ingestion, Validation, Feature Eng, Training, Evaluation)  from MLE's. we convert it into KFP Components (@dsl.components). where we change:
+Change 1: Add @dsl.component Decorator
+   - Without this decorator, it's just a normal Python function.
+KFP doesn't know it's a pipeline step.
+Change 2: Replace Hardcoded Input Path with Input[Dataset]
+  - MLE's path /home/mle/data/battery_features.csv only works on their laptop.
+On Kubernetes Pod, this path doesn't exist.
+Change 3: Replace Local Model Save with Output[Model]
+  - MLE saves to /home/mle/models/model.pkl.
+If their laptop crashes, model is gone forever.
+Also, next pipeline step (evaluation) can't access MLE's laptop path.
+Change 4: Replace print() with Output[Metrics]
+  - MLE prints accuracy to terminal.
+After 50 runs, nobody remembers which run gave 94% accuracy and which gave 87%.
+No comparison possible.
+Change 5: Containerize the components
+Change 5: Add Model Metadata
+  - After 6 months, nobody remembers — "Which framework was used?
+What model type?
+What accuracy?"
+Metadata answers all these questions.

+### 2. Second, I designed the pipeline definition

 What MLOps owns:
 Wiring components together
 Execution order & dependencies